-And yet I see more prong collars today than I did five years ago, even after ten years of seeing their numbers dwindle.
-After such a steady and obvious diminishment, this contrast has been startling and has forced many of us to consider the reasons behind it.
+Even after ten years of seeing their numbers dwindle, I see more prong collars today than I did five years ago.
+After such a steady and obvious diminishing, this contrast has been startling and has forced many of us to consider the reasons behind it.
 After all, the science hasn’t changed and long-respected organizations publicly denouncing their usage haven’t changed their position.

 Science is beautiful because you don’t have to believe in it for it to be true.
-A prong collar hurts at the point of contact, and it has measurable detrimental effects on the emotional health of the dog wearing it.
+A prong collar hurts at the point of contact.
+It has measurable detrimental effects on the emotional health of the dog wearing it.
 Period.
 That’s why it works.

 And so why the slide?
 Why the arrested evolution, the reversal back into methods we happily left in the past as clumsy tools of yesteryear, accepting their place in history as stepping stones to which we will never return?
 And why the unyielding resistance to hard, cold, facts and public’s craving for training methods worthy of today’s progressive human/canine relationship?